Hey so today I figured I’d go over some popular diets I see people talking about, and help you understand what works best.

 The cool part is that if you go out to eat or crave a cookie, you do what you can to fit it in your diet.

 Hence the term ‘flexible’, but not too flexible.

 At the end of the day, the best diet is the one you stick with, so it’s a good idea to test them out.

 Just remember, the total calories you eat will dictate your results.

-And if you need help getting on track with your diet and workout routine, check out my coaching here:
+And if you need help getting on track with your diet and workout routine, check out my ebook here: